CodrinCrismariu/CEEO_AI_Projects/AI Path Follower/readme.md

 #### Approach

-The first solution utilized polynomial regression for its simplicity and computational efficiency.
+The first solution utilized polynomial regression for its simplicity, computational efficiency, and ability to easily generalize a graph from key points.
 Polynomial regression smoothed the recorded data and allowed training directly on the LEGO SPIKE Prime hardware without requiring extensive computational resources.

 ![Polynomial Fit](./Images/7%20-%20Polynomial%20Fit.png)